Annual Parking Report 2018 to 2019

 What makes Stockton-on-Tees

-Stockton-On-Tees is a Unitary Authority with a population of approximately 192,000.
+Stockton-on-Tees is a Unitary Authority with a population of approximately 192,000.
 Within the Borough of Stockton there are 6 town centres; Stockton, Billingham, Thornaby, Yarm, Norton and Ingleby Barwick.

 Stockton town centre is located on the north bank of the river Tees.
 At the heart of the High Street (which is one of the widest in the UK) is the Town Hall, which dates from 1735.
 The High Street also incorporates an outdoor market which has been in existence since the 1300s and is held every Wednesday and Saturday.
 Stockton High Street is historically known for being the first area to operate a railway system and it is something which we take great pride in.
 We have a feature within the town centre which shows our passion for this known as the Automaton.
 View how the automaton works.